DarrelA/mern-starter/README.md

 &nbsp;

+## Issues

+- logoutall does not logout because of fetchUser() in useEffect() in Navbar.js
+- Manual Refresh is needed to load the UI correctly
+- Not redirected when token is expired (Timer required)

 ## Features

 - Hash db password with bcryptjs with JWT stored in local storage for persist login
   - logoutAll button to empty the array of tokens in db
+- Upload avatar image to Amazon S3
-- Change name, email or password
+- Change name, email or password for account registered with email
+- Google OAuth

+## Future

+- Replace localstorage with refresh tokens
+- Dark mode

 &nbsp;